dancras/Doubles/README.markdown

 Doubles
 =======

-A test doubles framework which is simple, logical, powerful and portable.
+A test doubles library which is simple, logical, powerful and portable.

 Requires PHP 5.3+.

-Released under a New BSD License.
+Copyright (c) 2012 Daniel Howlett
+Dual licensed under the MIT and GPL licenses.

 Feedback can be left at http://www.dancras.co.uk